NoroffFEU/development-platforms/src/content/docs/devtools/Jenkins/jenkins-case-study.md

 ## Introduction

-Jenkins is a self-contained, open source automation server which can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software.
+Jenkins is a self-contained, open-source automation server which can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software.

 It plays a pivotal role in automating repetitive tasks, ensuring code quality, and expediting the software development lifecycle.

 Jenkins can be installed through native system packages, Docker, or even run standalone by any machine with a Java Runtime Environment (JRE) installed.

 It was built for continuous integration purposes.
+The main principle underlying CI is that developers should integrate their code changes into a shared repository as often as possible.
+Each task is performed in a branch, and when that branch is ready to be merged into the main branch, a pull request is created.
+This allows other team members to review the code changes and ensure that the code is ready to be merged into the main branch.
+The process of merging code into the main branch can be described as Integration as you integrate the code changes into the main branch.

 Jenkins supports plugins, which allow Jenkins to be extended to meet specific needs of individual projects.

 ## Brief History